canonical/lxd/doc/clustering.md

 available again.

-If you can't or don't want to bring the node back online, you can delete it from the cluster using `lxc cluster delete --force <node name>`.
+If you can't or don't want to bring the node back online, you can delete it from the cluster using `lxc cluster remove --force <node name>`.

 ### Upgrading nodes